LoopKit/loopdocs/docs/loop-3/onboarding.md

 # Onboarding

-## First Time with Loop 3
+## First Time Using Onboarding

-The first time you build Loop 3 on a device, you will need to go through the onboarding process.
+The first time you build Loop-dev on a device, you will need to go through the onboarding process.
 This link shows a [video of onboarding](https://drive.google.com/file/d/1NkS-YGREFn1UBmBbOjsD2Yy0ZUyEYM1l/view?usp=sharing) with the pre-release version under test in March 2022.

-* If you build Loop 3 over Loop 2 on your device, the onboarding remembers the settings, previously saved overrides and your current pod or pump information is maintained.
-(Yes, you can build Loop 3 and keep using the same pod.)
+* If you build Loop-dev over Loop 2.2.x on your device, the onboarding remembers the settings, previously saved overrides and your current pod or pump information is maintained.
+(Yes, you can build Loop-dev and keep using the same pod.)

-* If you build Loop 3 onto a device without an existing Loop app and you have a Nightscout site, you can enter your Nightscout URL (remember to use https: with the "s") and API Secret and it will ask if you want to import your settings from your Nightscout profile.
+* If you build Loop-dev onto a device without an existing Loop app and you have a Nightscout site, you can enter your Nightscout URL (remember to use https: with the "s") and API Secret and it will ask if you want to import your settings from your Nightscout profile.
 This includes all the overrides you have previously saved.

 * If you are building on a device that does not have an existing Loop app and you choose not to use Nightscout, then you must add settings (click on the row to edit or + to add a row) as you are taken through each screen.